Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 Outside the Yering Farm Wines cellar door

 Maddens Rise: Stepping inside the small cellar door of Maddens Rise everything has been meticulously executed with an eye to quality.
 With all grapes hand-picked and fermented in small batches, the range of wines is smaller than elsewhere, but carefully curated.
-Their Arcobaleno blend (Italian for rainbow) features many white varietals you won’t find anywhere else in the valley.
+The cellar door is open on Saturday and Sunday.

 Maddens Rise cellar door